huang2002/ObjectiveCanvas.js/README.md

 * ......

 ## What can I do with them ?
 You can create objects and set properties of them.
+Then, draw them on &lt;canvas&gt;.
 ### Some properties:
 * fillStyle
 * lineCap